-12.3.1 All out of town retail development will be required to consider the sequential approach as set out in national policy (PPS4: policy EC15.1).
-In line with PPS4, extensions which exceed 200m2 gross will also need to comply with the sequential approach (EC14.3).
-In Barnet the Council also expects this approach to be applied to the amalgamation of existing retail units in local centres or parades which result in a single unit exceeding 200m2 gross.
+- 12.3.1 All out of town retail development will be required to consider the sequential approach as set out in national policy (NPPF: para 24).
+In Barnet extensions which exceed 200m2 gross will also need to comply with the sequential approach.
+The council also expects this approach to be applied to the amalgamation of existing retail units in local centres or parades which result in a single unit exceeding 200m2 gross.
 There are fourteen local centres in the borough which generally provide for day to day needs with small independent shops.
-The objective of this approach is to both protect these local centres and maintain the vitality and viability of existing district town centres which are more appropriate locations for such large units.

-- 12.3.2 An impact assessment will be required for any significant new retail development in the borough.
+The objective of this approach is to both protect these local centres and maintain the vitality and viability of existing district town centres which are more appropriate locations for larger units. - 12.3.2 An impact assessment will be required for any significant new retail development in the borough.
 This requirement will apply to any development outside the 14 district town centres and one major town centre in the borough.
-Any large retail proposal could impact these centres.
-This is in line with policy EC3.1d in PPS4.
-A significant new retail development will be defined as that above 500 m2 or a net addition of this amount to an existing unit. - 12.3.3 The proposals for Brent Cross/Cricklewood will create a new town centre as part of the regeneration and the adopted Area Action Plan for Colindale identifies the development of a new community neighbourhood centre in Colindale.
-Neither will be required to demonstrate compliance with the tests set out in PPS4 unless they either exceed the floorspace set out in the AAP or the approved hybrid planning permission for Brent Cross/Cricklewood.
+Any large retail proposal could impact on these centres.
+This is in line with para 26 in the NPPF.
+The threshold for a significant new retail development will be defined as that above 500 m2 or a net addition of this amount to an existing unit. - 12.3.3 The proposals for Brent Cross/Cricklewood will create a new town centre as part of the regeneration and the adopted Area Action Plan for Colindale identifies the development of a new community neighbourhood centre in Colindale.
+Neither will be required to demonstrate compliance with the tests set out in the NPPF unless they either exceed the floorspace set out in the AAP or the approved hybrid planning permission for Brent Cross/Cricklewood.

-12.4 Mixed Use
+12.4 Mixed use